Musthakh-Ahammed/bostonhousepricing/README.md

 ## Building the Front-End Application

-Create a new folder called ```template```. inside that, create the HTML page.
+Create a new folder called ```templates```. inside that, create the HTML page.
 For demo purpose just create a simple 'hello world' webpage.

 Create a new file called ```app.py```.